MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

 1 error generated.
 ```

-One possible cause is that your local clone (`~/.cocoapods/repos` on your machine) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) is not up-to-date.
+One possible cause is that your local clone (`~/.cocoapods/repos` on your machine) of the [CocoaPods spec repo](https://github.com/CocoaPods/Specs) isn't up to date.

 Run `pod repo update` to update the spec repo, and try adding plugin again.
-For more information on CocoaPods commands, please see the [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).
+For more information on CocoaPods commands, see the [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).

 ## Archive not found at path iOS build error